-Web Development
+LaravelPestTestTestingWeb Development

 How to run Pest tests along PHPstorm and Laravel Sail

-by Vladimir Nikolic, CEO Coding Wisely
+By Vladimir Nikolic, CEO Coding Wisely

 I am thrilled to be using Pest for PHP testing!
 The syntax is incredibly readable and expressive, which makes writing and maintaining tests a joy.
 I love how Pest's conversational style feels more like a natural language than a coding language, making it so easy to understand what each test is doing.
 The additional features, such as test parallelization and coverage reports, are a huge bonus that help me to be more productive and confident in my work.
 Overall, Pest has transformed my testing experience and made me a very happy developer!